 During each program, YEBW incorporates inspirational speakers, interactive learning exercises and other professional growth activities.
 Our hands-on learning model encourages youth to explore industries, careers and more.

-From 75 students on one college campus to more than 400 students on three college campuses per year, thousands of young people have experienced the power of YEBW in the last decade and now benefit from life-long leadership skills...
+From 75 students on one college campus to almost 500 students on four campuses per year, thousands of young people have experienced the power of YEBW in the last decade and now benefit from life-long leadership skills...

 our secret to success